For institutions and SME support programmes

 Five use cases across the programme cycle.

-How the model works
+How the engagement works

 Institution, Agency, Chamber, Embassy